barbazul/1kfa/mod_guide_player.md

 # A Thousand Faces of Adventure: Player's Guide

 *playtest version*

 *find latest version at https://1kfa.com*

 *email sjb@ezide.com*

 # Tagline

 Like board games?
-Remember Dungeons & Dragons?
+Played Dungeons & Dragons Once?
 Want to try improv?
 Welcome to A Thousand Faces of Adventure!